Why Christians Are Deceived

 The problem is that Norman Vincent Peale's The Power of Positive Thinking, not only displays an unmistakable resemblance to the philosophies of Napoleon Hill, but he even used one of Hill's hallmark expressions.. conceive and believe, which was in turn used by Osteen.
 The wording in all three of the books is virtually identical.
 And, where did Napoleon Hill get his ideas?
 He was vastly influenced by an "imaginary cabinet" and his conversations with actual unseen beings.

 [See Section on Joel Osteen in article on the Prosperity Doctrine.
-Also Roots of Evil, which charts the migration of occult literature and doctrine into the so called church].

 The Purpose Driven Life.
 Day Twenty One: Protecting Your Church.
 Pgs.
 163-164).
 Hardcover: Zondervan; 1st edition (October 1, 2002)